Imagine it’s 5:00 a.m. and your cell phone alarm is ringing. You’re supposed to be at the gym in 30 minutes for your morning conditioning session.

 The four steps are this simple:

-- Set an intention (What are you going to do?)
+- Set an intention (What are you going to do, what's your goal or your intention?)

-- Schedule it (When are you going to do it?)
+- Schedule it (When are you going to do it, what's your tigger to get started or what time will you get started?)

 - Measure it (How often did you follow through on what you were going to do?)

-- R&R2: Reflect and Refocus with accountability partner(s), Rinse and Repeat
+- R&R: Reflect and Refocus with accountability partner(s) (Talk about your progress and adjust as necessary)

-When you set an intention, you are determining what you are going to do, how you are going to do it and how often.
-For example, you may set the intention to workout in the morning 4+ days a week or to call Success Hotline (973-743-4690) 5+ days a week and listen to my friend and mentor Dr. Rob Gilbert talk about success for three minutes a day.
-Or maybe you want to get extra hitting in outside of practice 3+ days a week.
+When you (#1) set an intention, you are determining what you are going to do, how you are going to do it and how often.
+For example, you may set the intention to workout in the morning, what I call "sweat before screens" 4+ days a week or to call Success Hotline (973-743-4690) 5+ days a week as part of your am routine and listen to my friend and mentor Dr. Rob Gilbert talk about success for three minutes a day.

 Once you have (#1) set your intention(s) and (#2) predetermined and scheduled when you will execute on those intentions, it is critical that you (#3) measure how often you actually followed through and acted on your intentions.

-This leads me to today's video: The ONLY tool you need to you need create the habits of excellence you want and to destroy the negative habits you don't.
+This leads me to the app I share with you in today's video: The ONLY tool you need create the process, routines and habits you want and to destroy the ones you don't

 INTRODUCING THE WAY OF LIFE APP

-The Way of Life app gives you three custom journals/intentions for free.
-If you want to create more, it’s a $7 lifetime investment—similar to an IN-and-OUT burger, except you get to enjoy it for life instead of a minute or two.
+The app gives you three custom journals/intentions for free and I suggest that if you see results on your increased execution of your first three intentions, that you make the $7 lifetime investment—similar to an IN-and-OUT burger, except you get to enjoy it for life instead of a minute or two and really go to work on tracking your behaviors.

-Look, the best investment you can make is in yourself.
-I don’t get anything for promoting their product.
-I use it myself and with my 1-on-1 coaching clients, so that’s why I'm suggesting it here.
+Look, the best investment you can make is into yourself.
+I don’t get anything for promoting this product.
+I use it myself and with all of my 1-on-1 coaching clients, so that’s why I'm suggesting it here.
+I can't and won't suggest a product that I don't use myself or with my clients and if it's good enough to share with my clients, I will be using it myself.
+I walk the walk.

-You can simply make a checklist on paper if you want, but having it on your phone is ideal for simplicity and convenience.
+You could also simply make a checklist on paper if you want, but I've found that having it on your phone is ideal for simplicity and convenience.

 Way of Life allows you to set up “Journals,” which are your intentions that you want to track.
 For example, a Major League Baseball pitcher I recently worked with is tracking: